 How to Create a Virtual Machine Using vSphere Client 7.0

 VMware released vSphere 7 in April 2020.
 VMware ESXi 7 and VMware vSphere Client 7 are the key components of this updated virtualization platform.
-You can read about the new features in vSphere 7 here.
-Creating a new virtual machine is a common action with virtualization.
-Are there any differences between VMware vSphere 7 and previous vSphere versions when it comes to creating a new VM?
-This blog post explains step by step how to create a new virtual machine in VMware vSphere Client 7.0.
+Creating a new virtual machine is a common action with virtualization, but are there any differences between VMware vSphere 7 and previous vSphere versions?
+This blog post explains step-by-step how to create a new virtual machine in VMware vSphere Client 7.0.

 One of the advantages of using virtual machines in VMware vSphere is the ease of performing backups.
-Don’t forget about vSphere backup and data protection.
-NAKIVO Backup & Replication is a universal data protection solution that supports VMware vSphere 7 and can back up VMs on a host level even if VMs are running in a cluster and are fault tolerant.
-Download the free trial and try performing backups of virtual machines in your VMware vSphere environment.
+Get advantage of modern VMware offsite backup solutions like NAKIVO Backup & Replication.
+The solution offers universal data protection, supports VMware vSphere 7 and can back up VMs on a host level even if VMs are running in a cluster and are fault tolerant.

 Open your web browser and enter the IP address of your VMware vSphere Client 7.
 In this example the IP address of vCenter is 10.10.20.7.
 Click Launch vSphere Client (HTML5).